-Simultaneous detection of radiation in both the UV and the IR channels, with an intensity that exceeds the detector's preset Warning level results in a Warning signal.
+Simultaneous detection for some types of radiation in both the UV and the IR channels having an intensity that exceeds the detector's preset Warning level results in a Warning signal.

-Simultaneous detection of radiation in both the UV and the IR channels, with an intensity that exceeds the detector's preset Alarm level results in an Alarm signal.
+Simultaneous detection of radiation in both the UV and the IR channels having an intensity that exceeds the detector's preset Alarm level results in an Alarm signal.

-Simultaneous detection of radiation in both the UV and the IR channels, with an intensity that exceeds the detector's preset Flash-Fire Detection level results in an immediate Alarm signal.
+Simultaneous detection of radiation in both the UV and the IR channels having an intensity that exceeds the detector's preset Flash-Fire Detection level results in an immediate Alarm signal.